Rozzemak/AutoHDRForAllGames/README.md

  6. This will also allow you to use reshade cactus fix on older games to tweak hdr even more.

-This repo was created because as a way to contact one particular youtuber, because every time I post this guide into comment section, I get a shadow ban on comments by youtube allmighty algorythm.
+This repo was created as a way to contact one particular youtuber, because every time I post this guide into comment section, I get a shadow ban on comments by youtube allmighty algorythm.
 I cannot even mention the words: search, github in one sentence...